Investigating the hyperfine systematic error and relative phase in low spin-polarization alkali FID magnetometers: Simulated Pump-Power Dependence

 \section{Simulated Pump-Power Dependence}

-To investigate the accuracy of magnetic field extraction from FID signals at varying spin-polarizations, we simulate and analyze FID signals using three methods: single-pulse pumping with single-frequency fitting (SP-SFF), single-pulse pumping with double-frequency fitting (SP-DFF), and synchronous-pulse pumping with single-frequency fitting (Sync-SFF).
-We then compare the extracted magnetic field values to the known magnetic field strength.
-The obtained spin polarization depends on the mean photon spin ($\vec{\textbf{s}}$), pumping rate (R$_\text{OP}$), and magnetic field ($\vec{\textbf{B}}$).
-Given that a high mean photon spin ($|\textbf{s}|~\geq~0.9$) can be readily achieved using a quarter-wave plate, we simulate FID signals as a function of pumping rate while keeping the mean photon spin constant.
-This allows us to compare our numerical simulations with experimental measurements as a function of pumping power because we can relate the pumping rate (R$_\text{OP}$) to the pumping power, $P_\text{pump}$, using the equation where E$_\text{ph}$ is the energy of the pumping photons, A$_\text{b}$ is the area of the pumping beam written in terms of the beam waist, $\Gamma_\text{D$_1$}$ is the FWHM of the D$_1$ absorption resonance, $\sigma_\text{abs}$ is the absorption cross-section of the pumping light, and $f_\text{D$_1$}$ is the D$_1$ oscillator strength \cite{Seltzer2008DevelopmentsIA, hernandez2024cavity}.
-The second line of this equation holds when the pumping light is on resonance with the D$_1$ absorption resonance.
+To investigate the accuracy of magnetic-field extraction from FID signals at varying spin polarizations, we simulate and analyze FID signals using three methods: single-pulse pumping with single-frequency fitting (SP-SFF), single-pulse pumping with double-frequency fitting (SP-DFF), and synchronous-pulse pumping with single-frequency fitting (SY-SFF).
+We then compare the extracted-magnetic-field values to the known magnetic-field strength.
+The obtained spin polarization depends on the mean photon spin \textbf{s}, pumping rate ($R_\text{OP}$), and magnetic field \textbf{B}.
+Given that a high mean photon spin ($|\textbf{s}|\geq0.9$) can be readily achieved using a quarter wave-plate, we simulate FID signals as a function of pumping rate while keeping the mean photon spin constant.
+This allows us to compare our numerical simulations with experimental measurements as a function of pumping power because we can relate the pumping rate ($R_\text{OP}$) to the pumping power, $P_\text{pump}$, using the equation where $E_\text{ph}$ is the energy of the pumping photons, $A_\text{b}$ is the area of the pumping beam written in terms of the beam waist, $\Gamma_\text{$D_1$}$ is the FWHM of the $D_1$ absorption resonance, $\sigma_\text{abs}$ is the absorption cross section of the pumping light, and $f_\text{$D_1$}$ is the $D_1$ oscillator strength \cite{Seltzer2008DevelopmentsIA, hernandez2024cavity}.
+The second line of this equation holds when the pumping light is resonant with the $D_1$ absorption line.